lgonzalezrouco/pti/p3_xml/README.md

     <carrental>
     </carrental>

+NOTE: A sigle tag <carrental/> is an equivalent serialization.

 Once created, the application will save it to a file carrental.xml.
 If the file already exists, its previous contents will be lost.

 ### 3.2 new